kenwilcox/BankFileParsers/README.md

 ```

 This will put all fields in the detail object in a list of CSV (with a header).
-You can use the two optinal parameters to specify which fields you would like to export as well as which dictionary keys you would like to export.
+You can use the two optional parameters to specify which fields you would like to export as well as which dictionary keys you would like to export.
 You can use it as so:

 ```csharp